joemasilotti/turbolinks/README.md

 ## Installation

-Simply include [`dist/turbolinks.js`](dist/turbolinks.js) in your app's JavaScript bundle.
+Include [`dist/turbolinks.js`](dist/turbolinks.js) in your application’s JavaScript bundle.

 ### Rails Integration

-Turbolinks features framework-level integration for Rails applications.
+The Turbolinks gem includes framework-level integration for Rails applications.
+To install:

 1. Add the `turbolinks` gem, version 5, to your Gemfile: `gem 'turbolinks', '~> 5.0.0.beta'`
 2. Run `bundle install`.